 Boots with comparable weights typically do not provide the same level of stability as the Kaha.
 These boots compare to some of the burlier leather models in this review but have a much lower weight overall.
 Impressive.

 Again, one can almost tell from looking at them that the Kaha received high scores in this metric.
 Their all-leather uppers, reinforced eyelets, and slightly firmer foam compounds used in the soles make them a durable boot with plenty of wear-resistant measures considered during their design.

-These boots appear to be built to last and based on our brief testing period and other online reviews, we haven't seen or heard of any major complaints in terms of their durability.
 The soft and thick midsole is exposed on this boot, which in a short time can lead to some cosmetic chipping away of this material.
 This is a common issue with Hoka footwear, but it's a really minor one.
 After years of wearing several different Hoka models, we haven't found that the nicks in the midsoles of Hoka shoes or boots affect performance, except in the looks department.

 — Jane Jackson